BMO rewards guide

 Be aware that while BMO Rewards formerly offered price matching for travel, this feature appears to have gone the way of the dodo.
 I was told by an agent, “I can confirm that after accepting any travel arrangement offered, the sale is final and is subject to the terms and conditions of that travel arrangement.
 If the price decreases, BMO Rewards is unable to refund the difference due to standard travel industry practice.”
 Bummer.

-Banking and investment accounts
+Redeem BMO points for banking and investment accounts

 Points can be converted into cash for transfer into a BMO Premium Rate Savings account, a Smart Saver account, or a BMO investment account.
 A minimum of $100 must be redeemed for each transfer.
 It will take you 15,000 points to get $100 in transfer value, so points get a value of 0.67 cents each for this redemption path.